Autism Services in Vaughan and Toronto Is Covered by Ontario Autism Prorgram|ADHD Therapy|child Life Coaching, after school programs and camps

 our therapists have extensive experience working with children diagnosed with a multitude of disabilities

-With all the behavioural or development therapies for autism, parents may feel at a loss.
+With all the behavioural or development therapies for autism at the vaughan and Toronto area, parents may feel at a loss.
 Start here to understand the pros and cons of each type.

 There is no cure for autism, but various interventions diminish the symptoms, sometimes profoundly.